Nuklai/nuklaivm/README.md

 # nuklaivm

+## Disclaimer

+**IMPORTANT NOTICE:** This project is currently in the alpha stage of development and is not intended for use in production environments.
+The software may contain bugs, incomplete features, or other issues that could cause it to malfunction.
+Use at your own risk.

+We welcome contributions and feedback to help improve this project, but please be aware that the codebase is still under active development.
+It is recommended to thoroughly test any changes or additions before deploying them in a production environment.

+Thank you for your understanding and support!

+## Overview

 `nuklaivm` takes inspiration from [morpheusvm](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm) and [tokenvm](https://github.com/ava-labs/hypersdk/tree/main/examples/tokenvm) and implements the functionality of both of these VMs.
 In addition, `nuklaivm` also adds additional functionality such as staking native token `NAI`, has an